-"I quickly realized that, in order to meet the needs of my students, I would need the support of many — my colleagues, my great mentor teachers, SRPs, my school's administrators, health care professionals, my community … and finally, the parents and families that have given me the privilege of educating their children. "
+"I realized that, in order to meet the needs of my students, I would need the support of many — my colleagues, my great mentor teachers, SRPs, my school's administrators, health care professionals, my community … and finally, the parents and families who have given me the privilege of educating their children."

-McDonough said it's that collaborative network that has powered her 23 years in education and allowed her to make a personal connection with each one of her second-grade students at Fostertown Magnet School in Newburgh — the very same elementary school she once attended.
+That collaborative network, McDonough said, has powered her 23 years in education and allowed her to make a personal connection with each one of her second-grade students at Fostertown Magnet School in Newburgh — the same elementary school she once attended.

 "As I travel around the state, I will be sharing my message of 'Teaching Beyond These Four Walls' by enhancing and optimizing the School-Family-Community Partnership," McDonough said.
 "I firmly believe that this partnership enables teachers to inspire our students to become tomorrow's leaders."

-Rather than talk about herself, McDonough turned the spotlight to the audience, whom she called "the real heroes of New York's public schools.
+Rather than talk about herself, McDonough turned the spotlight to the audience, "the real heroes of New York's public schools.

 She urged the audience to be proud for extending the legacy of Al Shanker, the inspirational union founder and labor leader.
-She explained how, just before she entered a conference room [at NYSUT headquarters] for her final interview in the New York State Teacher of the Year process, she read a quote by former NYSUT President Tom Hobart about Shanker:
+She explained how, just before she entered a conference room [at NYSUT headquarters] for her final interview in the state Teacher of the Year process, she read a quote by NYSUT President Emeritus Tom Hobart about Shanker: